-All leases entered into are operating leases, where the lessor retains substantially all the risks and benefits of ownership of the leased items.
+With the exception of one lease, all the leases entered into are operating leases, where the lessor retains substantially all the risks and benefits of ownership of the leased items.
 The majority of the lease arrangements are entered into as lessee for which the lease payments are recognised as an expense on a straight line basis over the term of the lease.
 Certain sublease arrangements are entered into as the lessor for which the lease payments are recognised as revenue on a straight line basis over the term of the lease.